Hosting an Event or Meeting

 There are 3 options for arranging food for your meeting or event depending on the number of attendees and the estimated food costs.
 Please be sure to speak to a Meetings and Events Service rep if your event plans include alcohol.

-Ordering-in Food – For a small meeting or event with less than 50 people.
-Small group meetings may order in from fast food delivery restaurants (e.g., pizza parlours, Swiss Chalet).
-A representative from the group must make the order from the courtesy phone at the HUB.
-While placing the order from the HUB phone, the caller should provide his or her cell phone number to the fast food company.
-The delivery person should call that cell number when they reach Hart House in order to notify the caller that their delivery has arrived and to procure payment.
-The student group must ensure that all food and beverage containers are properly disposed of at the end of their meeting (failure to properly dispose of waste and recyclables may result in clean up fees).
-Delivery is limited to local restaurants – specialty catering companies are not permitted.
+This option is available for meetings of up to 50 guests.
+Small group meetings may order in from food from a local delivery restaurant (e.g., pizza parlours, Swiss Chalet).
+Please inform Meeting & Event Services prior to your event that you intend to order in food.
+On the day of your event, please inform the Information Hub that you are expecting a food delivery (this can be done as you arrive at Hart House).
+A representative from the student group can place the order from his/her cell phone – this number should be provided to the restaurant and the delivery person instructed to call the student’s cell to provide the food ordered and receive payment.
+The student group must ensure that all food and beverage containers are properly disposed of at the end of their meeting (failure to properly dispose of waste and recyclables may result in a suspension of booking privileges for the student group).
+Delivery is limited to local restaurants; specialty catering companies are not permitted.

 Hart House Catering – Any event that has a food budget of more than $400.00 must use Hart House Catering.
 The catering team can provide you with a variety of options and menus.
 Students receive 25% discount.
 Catering must be booked at least 3 weeks in advance.
 More Hart House catering info available here (PDF) >>